 Tip 1: Mark Your Pots

 Take a permanent marker.
-Fill with water from a measured quart container.
 Or a piece of tape.
+Mark the 1-quart, 2-quart, 3-quart lines on your stockpot and Dutch oven.
+Plus, fill with water from a measured quart container.
+That's why mark.
 Done forever.
-Now, mark the 1-quart, 2-quart, 3-quart lines on your stockpot and Dutch oven.
-Mark.
 Now you never measure broth again — you just pour to the line.

 Tip 2: Buy a 4-Cup Glass Measure

 The classic Pyrex or Anchor Hocking.
-Even so, microwave safe.
+Worth adding: microwave safe.
 Dishwasher safe.

 Tip 3: Use a Kitchen Scale for Precision